Mohammed bin Salman: Domestic reforms

 In October 2017, Mohammed said that the ultra-conservative Saudi state had not been "normal" for the past 30 years, blaming rigid doctrines that had governed society in a reaction to the Iranian Revolution, which successive leaders "didn't know how to deal with".
 He stated that he aimed to have Saudi Arabia start "returning to what we were before—a country of moderate Islam that is open to all religions and to the world".
 This amounted to telling the country's clerics that the deal the royal family struck with them after the Grand Mosque seizure was to be renegotiated.
 Building an industrial culture was seen as incompatible with Wahhabism.
 The Wahhabis were committed to fixed social and gender relationships.
-These were consistent with an economy built on oil sales, but industrialization requires a dynamic culture with social relations constantly shifting.
-The regime's commitment to "moderate Islam" and secularization drive through repressive methods has been questioned.
+These were consistent with an economy built on oil sales, but industrialisation requires a dynamic culture with social relations constantly shifting.
+The regime's commitment to "moderate Islam" and secularisation drive through repressive methods has been questioned.

 Further cultural transformations followed in December 2017 with Saudi Arabia's first public concert by a female singer, and in January 2018 a sports stadium in Jeddah became the first in the Kingdom to admit women.
 In April 2018, the first public cinema opened in Saudi Arabia after a ban of 35 years, with plans to have more than 2,000 screens running by 2030.

 In an interview with a CBS 60 Minutes that aired on 29 September 2019, Mohammed invited people to visit the kingdom to see the transformation, asking for people to meet Saudi citizens for themselves.

 On 26 April 2020, the Supreme Judicial Council of Saudi Arabia abolished flogging as a punishment in the country, stating that the decision was "an extension of the human rights reforms introduced under the direction of King Salman and the direct supervision of Crown Prince Mohammed bin Salman".
 The following day, the Human Rights Commission of Saudi Arabia reported the enactment of a royal decree abolishing the death penalty for crimes committed by minors.